zack2016/smarthome/doc/developer/source/config.rst

 The core and also every module is able to output logging information.
 The logging can be configured to be rich in detail for debugging purposes or rather smart with warning or general info.
-There is a seperate document to explain how to configure :doc:`logging <logging>`.
+There is a separate document to explain how to configure :doc:`logging <logging>`.
 To get started, simply copy the given ``logging.yaml.default`` to ``logging.yaml`` and edit it to your needs.
 It should look like the following: